Navigation

 Background

 The long-term solution, IPv6, was hammered out more than a decade ago, and most of the standards have been settled for many years now.
-However, a large body of routing equipment lacks IPv6 support: big gear from vendors like Cisco and Juniper tends to be a big capital expense, so a lot of aging deployments predate their manufacturers' IPv6 support; meanwhile, home routers are built on a shoestring budget and often have buggy implementations of IPv4, much less IPv6.
+However, a large body of routing equipment lacks IPv6 support: big gear from vendors like Cisco and Juniper tends to be a big capital expense, so a lot of aging deployments predate their manufacturers’ IPv6 support, or lacks IPv6 features that took a few years to standardize; meanwhile, home routers are built on a shoestring budget and often have buggy implementations of IPv4, much less IPv6.

 It's now clear that the future of the Internet will contain a transition period where patchy islands of IPv6 support are connected to the IPv6 Internet over IPv4 tunnels, and this will last until (a) all this legacy routing equipment (mostly ISP gear, not backbone gear) is replaced, (b) the new equipment is configured correctly for IPv4/IPv6 dual stack operation, and (c) manufacturers of consumer gear start treating IPv6 support as a marketable feature.
 At this point it's pretty clear how the Internet's future will settle down: IPv4 addresses will be too rare to hand out to clients, so clients in the near future will suffer from a mess of NAT technologies for accessing the traditional IPv4 Internet, with client-side IPv6 rollout picking up momentum in fits and starts as ISPs upgrade their equipment and customers replace their local routing gear with next year's model.
 Meanwhile, servers will have a strong incentive to go dual-stack to support Asia/Pacific clients, with IPv4 addresses more expensive but still available until ISPs slowly begin turning off the lights for the IPv4 Internet.